Harrison-Miller/slimesolver/README.md

 To solve this problem we create a graph of events and then solve steps starting from the leaves

 ## Rules
+### Actors
-- Actors can only move in cardinal directions
+- Can only move in cardinal directions
-- Actors can not move off the grid or into walls
+- Can not move off the grid or into walls
+- Block movement unless specified

+### Slime
-- Slimes can push crates
+- Can push crates (only 1)
-- Slimes die in pits
+- Die in pits
-- Slimes hit by spikes split into two smaller slimes
+- If damaged splits into two smaller slimes

+### Small Slime
-- Small slimes can't push crates
+- Can not push crates
-- Small slimes can't activate switches
+- Can not activate switches
-- Small slimes can combine if they move into the same square
+- Combine into a Slime if they move into the same square

+### Crate
-- Crates block pits
+- Block pits
-- Crate can not push other crates
+- Can not push other crates

+### Switches
+- Can be activated by crates and slimes
-- Switches open all doors
+- When activated open all doors
-- Boxes and slimes can move onto and activate switches
+- Don't block movement

+### Doors
 - Doors block slimes and crates when closed

+### Spikes
+- Kill slimes when activated
+- Activated every other turn
+- Don't block movement

+### Pusher
+- Push slimes and crates in the direction they are facing when activated
+- Activated every other turn
+- Don't block movement